-A cystoscopy uses a small flexible tube with a camera at one end to see inside your bladder.
+A cystoscopy uses a small tube with a camera at one end to see inside your bladder.
 A cystoscopy is usually done to diagnose bladder cancer.
 You may also have one later or as part of your follow-up care.

 Before the test

 You may be asked to drink lots of fluid before the test, as it can be easier to do the test when your bladder is full.
 You may be given a local anaesthetic before the test.
 This is done by squeezing an anaesthetic gel into the opening of your water pipe (urethra).
 You may also have a sedative injection.
 Some patients will have a general anaesthetic.

 Your surgeon will then put the camera up through your water pipe to look into your bladder.
 Instruments can also be passed through the cystoscope so that the surgeon can take a sample of tissue (biopsy).

 After the test